ibm-cloud-docs/ContinuousDelivery/git_locally.md

 ### Cloning your project
 {: #git_clone}

-Create a local copy of the project files by cloning the Git repo so that you can access the contents of your repo outside the Web IDE by using any desktop tool.
+Create a local copy of the project files by cloning the Git repo so that you can access the contents of your repo by using any desktop tool.

 1. From your toolchain's Overview page, on the **Repositories** card, click the repo that you want to clone.